ranabhatsabal101/Custom-RAG/README.md

 Again, for the sake of time, a very simple fixed length naive overlapping chunking algorithm is implemented here.
 A fixed token size of 400 with the overlap of 200 is used with some research finding that these numbers seem to give the best results.
 Like any other machine learning problem, the way to find the best chunking algorithm is to iteratively test and evaluate to see which performs best for any given situation.
 Hence, this would be done in case we were to continue with this project.

-Something that was considered and might be helpful here is also the idea of "contextual enrichment".
+A very quick upgrade to this would be to do a soft token size with complete sentence chunking so that no chunk have incomplete text sentences.
+Something that would be more advanced and helpful is also the idea of "contextual enrichment".
 We could add additional information in the chunks or as part of a meta data on each chunks to mention their surrounding contexts before embedding these chunks such that the similarity searches can better retrieve them.

 ### Query Preprocessing